alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Complete your [application form](https://www.gov.uk/government/publications/form-statement-of-licensing-status-of-a-pharmaceutical-product) and [send it to MHRA](#send-your-application-form).

-###Certificate for the importation of a pharmaceutical constituent
+###5.
+Certificate for the importation of a pharmaceutical constituent

 The specific active ingredient or excipient must be in either a: